Saxsori/ray-cast/README.md

 }
 ````

-## Finaly !
+## Finally !
 This how it should look like ✌🏼

 ![](https://github.com/Saxsori/ray-cast/blob/main/images/20.gif)